nautes-labs/website/src/en/guide/user-guide/deploy-an-application.md

     progressiveDelivery:
       name: argo-rollouts
       namespace: argo-rollouts
-  # Reserved namespaces which reservedNamespacesAllowedProducts are optional, If you need to use it for components replace $product-name with the product name.
+  # Reserved namespaces which reservedNamespacesAllowedProducts are optional, if you need to use it for components replace $product-name with the product name.
   # If there is no product name, you can set one first, and then use the product name set here when creating the product, for example：demo-quickstart
   reservedNamespacesAllowedProducts:
     argo-rollouts: